caiyuanhao1998/HDR-GS/README.md

 ## 2. Prepare Dataset

-Download our recalibrated and reorganizewd datasets from [Google drive](https://drive.google.com/file/d/1-9K8_iFwFH3SeTcRoaOTed-h9GBdRrrr/view?usp=sharing).
+Download our recalibrated and reorganized datasets from [Google drive](https://drive.google.com/file/d/1-9K8_iFwFH3SeTcRoaOTed-h9GBdRrrr/view?usp=sharing).
 Then put the downloaded datasets into the folder `data_hdr/` as

 ```sh
   |--data_hdr